- About Us

-- Hannah Anderson - Junior.
-Immunoreagents and therapies against cancer cell motility and proliferation.
+- Hannah Anderson - Senior.
+Immunoreagents and chemical inhibitors against cancer cell motility and proliferation.

 - Patel R, Al-Dossary AA, Stabley DL, Barone C, Galileo DS, Strehler EE, Martin-DeLeon PA.
 Plasma membrane Ca2+-ATPase 4 in murine epididymis: secretion of splice variants in the luminal fluid and a role in sperm maturation.
 Biol Reprod.
 2013 Jul 11;89(1):6.